 - Independent/Team Initiated Studies

 - General Studies Required (GSTR) Courses

 - All non-degree students, except auditors, will have the option of using a College laptop computer in conjunction with their courses during the term of enrollment.
 Non-degree students may elect not to use a laptop but will not receive a reduction in the registration fee.

 - There is no limit to the number of courses taken, but no more than 6 credits earned as a non-degree student may be applied toward a Berea College degree (This does not apply to high school students and Berea College employees).

-- Former degree seeking students who did not complete a degree while at Berea College are eligible to enroll as non-degree students.
+- Former degree seeking students at Berea College are eligible to enroll as non-degree students.
 Credit earned as part of the non-degree program in these circumstances may not count toward a degree at Berea College.

 - Non-degree students are not subject to the same financial restrictions for admission that apply to degree-seeking students.
 However, financial aid is not available for any non-degree fees, course fees, or additional fees while enrolled at courses at Berea College.